htorres38/ipam-system/README.md

 # IP Address Management (IPAM) System

 A small database for managing a network's IP addresses — keeping track of VLANs, subnets, and which IPs are assigned or free.
-I started from an IT asset-tracking database I built in a database course, then redesigned it into a network-focused IPAM system and designed the addressing scheme myself.
+I designed the network's addressing scheme and built the database to manage it.

 ## What it does